Birth of Venus 319 by Andy Warhol

 Edition: 70, 18 AP, 5 PP, 5 HC, signed and numbered in pencil lower left.

-Birth of Venus 319 by Andy Warhol is a screenprint from the artist’s Birth of Venus series (Details of Renaissance Paintings) from 1984.
-In the 1980’s, Warhol’s career saw a revival of financial success, partly due to his affiliations with younger artists and assistants.
+Birth of Venus 319 is a screenprint by Andy Warhol from the artist’s Birth of Venus series (Details of Renaissance Paintings) produced in 1984.
+During the 1980s, Warhol’s career entered a period of renewed visibility and financial success, driven in part by collaborations with younger artists and long-time assistants.

-During this time, he composed a portfolio of prints based on world-famous Renaissance paintings.
-Warhol became captivated by influential historic icons such as Queen Elizabeth II, Albert Einstein, and Beethoven.
-With his background in fine art, it came as no surprise that Warhol turned his attention to the Old Masters.
-The Details of Renaissance series reimagines works like Piero della Francesca’s Brera Madonna, Paolo Uccello’s St. George and the Dragon and Leonardo Da Vinci’s The Annunciation.
-In Birth of Venus 319 Warhol breathes new life into Botticelli’s depiction of the Roman goddess rising from the sea, transforming her into a Pop celebrity.
+At the same time, Warhol began producing portfolios based on canonical Renaissance images.
+He revisited historic figures such as Queen Elizabeth II, Albert Einstein, and Beethoven.
+With formal training in fine art, Warhol’s turn toward the Old Masters felt inevitable.
+The Details of Renaissance series reimagines works such as Piero della Francesca’s Brera Madonna, Paolo Uccello’s St. George and the Dragon, and Leonardo da Vinci’s The Annunciation.
+In Birth of Venus 319, Warhol breathes new life into Sandro Botticelli’s goddess, transforming her into a Pop icon.

-Rather than show the full scene, Warhol chose to concentrate on Venus’ face alone.
-In doing so, Warhol treats the goddess of love and beauty as he would Jane Fonda or Debbie Harry.
-In characteristic Pop Art fashion, the flattened background and loud colors function to commercialize the subject.
-Each portrait uses a unique color scheme while the line work around Venus’ eyes alters her expression from print to print.
-(See Birth of Venus 318 and 316).
+Rather than reproduce the full scene, Warhol isolates Venus’ face.
+In doing so, he treats the goddess of love as he would Jane Fonda or Debbie Harry.
+Flattened space and assertive color push the image toward commodification.
+Each print uses a distinct palette, while subtle shifts in line around Venus’ eyes alter her expression from version to version (see 318 and 316).

-In 1963, the Metropolitan Museum of Art exhibited Da Vinci’s Mona Lisa in New York for the first time.
-The fervent excitement surrounding the painting’s arrival fascinated Warhol.
-Not long after, he completed Thirty Are Better Than One, re-envisioning Da Vinci’s crowned jewel by repeating the portrait thirty times.
-The experience likely shaped Warhol’s creation of the Details of Renaissance portfolio two decades later.
-If a revered painting like the Mona Lisa could become a commodity, why not the Birth of Venus?
+Warhol’s interest in Renaissance imagery traces back to 1963, when the Metropolitan Museum of Art exhibited Leonardo da Vinci’s Mona Lisa in New York.
+The public fervor surrounding the painting captivated him.
+Soon after, he completed Thirty Are Better Than One, repeating the image thirty times.
+That experience likely informed the Details of Renaissance portfolio two decades later.
+If the Mona Lisa could become a commodity, so could the Birth of Venus.

 Share this page: